matrix-org/matrix-spec-proposals/proposals/3953-capability-dag.md

 - What impact does this have on smaller rooms such as DMs?
 It is already understood that a server can invite any other member to a DM in current room versions, but there may be even more possibilities under this proposal.
+- What on earth are you doing with the `origin_server_ts`?
+  This is a good question.
+Since we no longer have power levels, We need to have a way of tie breaking when two servers have the same capabilities, and one moves to remove the other.
+Now the idea is that if you have had the capability the "longest", then you should come out on top.
+  It's not clear yet whether `origin_server_ts` is the best way to encode this.
+  Especially if these can be subject to an overflow attack?

 ## Unstable prefix